 How do I access Individualised Funding?

 Visionwest Home Healthcare is an Individualised Funding host organisation.
-Under the Individualised Funding Scheme, a Visionwest Support Coordinator will discuss your support needs and expectations and help you create a personalised Care Plan you feel comfortable with and that meets your requirements.
+Under the Individualised Funding Scheme, a Visionwest Coach will discuss your support needs and expectations and help you create an Individualised Service Plan you feel comfortable with and that meets your requirements.

 Resources